 - Jaundice (the skin and eyes turn yellow)

 - Appetite loss

 - GI malignancies: Cancers of the gastrointestinal tract (GI) include the stomach, large and small intestines, pancreas, colon, liver, rectum, anus, and biliary system.
-You may have no symptoms in the early stages of GI cancer.
-GI tumours are frequently detected in screenings before any symptoms appear.
-Or they are diagnosed after they have progressed to the point where they are generating symptoms at a more critical stage.
+In the early stages of GI cancer, you may have no symptoms.
+GI tumors are usually found in screenings before any symptoms emerge.
+Or they are diagnosed after they have developed to the point where they are causing symptoms at a more critical stage.

-When gastrointestinal cancer is advanced enough to create symptoms, these may include:
+When gastrointestinal cancer has progressed enough to cause symptoms, they may include: